|

 Unfortunately, it’s unsustainable and made with chemicals like VOCs that can pollute the air inside your home and harm your health.

-Often times it contains flame retardants like Brominated flame retardants (BFRs) that are very toxic and don’t break down easily in the environment.
+Often times it contains flame retardants like Brominated flame retardants (BFRs) that are harmful and don’t break down easily in the environment.

 Metal